 Regis Middle School was integrated into the Regis High School campus, moving the 6th, 7th and 8th grades out of both Immaculate Conception and St. Pat's Elementary.
 St. Olaf Elementary was closed.
 St. James Elementary, Immaculate Conception Elementary and St. Mary’s Elementary remained as K-5 schools.

 In 2011, the name of our Catholic school system was changed to Regis Catholic Schools.
 The Regis name is recognized throughout the Chippewa Valley.
-Today, Regis Catholic Schools includes Regis High School, Regid Middle School, Immaculate Conception Elementary, St. James Elementary, St. Mary's Elementary and the Regis and Genesis Child Development Centers.
+Today, Regis Catholic Schools includes Regis High School, Regis Middle School, Immaculate Conception Elementary School, St. James Elementary School, St. Mary's Elementary School, and the Regis and Genesis Child Development Centers.

 Six parishes continue to supply the majority of students and about 1/3 of our system’s revenue.
 They are: